Prostate Cancer Screening

 High-risk groups include men of African descent (specifically, sub-Saharan African descent) and men with a first-degree relative diagnosed at a younger age.
 Risk increases with the number of first-degree relatives affected by prostate cancer.
 The ACS recommends that these men begin testing for early prostate cancer detection at age 45.
 Men at appreciably higher risk of prostate cancer due to multiple first-degree relatives who were diagnosed with prostate cancer at an early age should be informed regarding possible risks and benefits of screening.

-For men with an elevated PSA, the University of Michigan Health System has begun offering a new urine test called Mi-Prostate Score to better assess the risk of cancer being present.
+For men with an elevated PSA, the University of Michigan has begun offering a new urine test called Mi-Prostate Score to better assess the risk of cancer being present.
 The test developed from a discovery by U-M researchers of a genetic anomaly that occurs in about half of all prostate cancers, an instance of two genes changing places and fusing together.

 This gene fusion, T2:ERG, is believed to cause prostate cancer.
 Studies in prostate tissues show that the gene fusion almost always indicates cancer.